LeoBlanchette/the_70_books/copied_texts/2-esdras/2-esdras.md

 **[6:4]** Or ever the heights of the air were lifted up, before the measures of the firmament were named, or ever the chimneys in Sion were hot,

-**[6:5]** And ere the present years were sought out, and or ever the inventions of them that now sin were turned, before they were sealed that have gathered faith for a treasure:
+**[6:5]** And here the present years were sought out, and or ever the inventions of them that now sin were turned, before they were sealed that have gathered faith for a treasure:

 **[6:6]** Then did I consider these things, and they all were made through me alone, and through none other: by me also they shall be ended, and by none other.

 **[6:7]** Then answered I and said, What shall be the parting asunder of the times? or when shall be the end of the first, and the beginning of it that followeth?

-**[6:8]** And he said unto me, From Abraham unto Isaac, when Jacob and Esau were born of him, Jacob’s hand held first the heel of Esau.
+**[6:8]** And he said unto me, From Abraham unto Isaac, when Jacob and Esau were born of him, Jacob’s hand held first the heal of Esau.

 **[6:9]** For Esau is the end of the world, and Jacob is the beginning of it that followeth.